tomit4/professor_leonard/intermediate_algebra/README.md

 **LEFTOFF:**

-Video: Intermediate Algebra Lecture 10.6: Solving Radical (Roots) Equations and Pythagorean Theorem
+Video: Intermediate Algebra Lecture 10.7: An Introduction to Operations with Complex Numbers

 Expressions General Timestamp: 0:00